 “It’s a small island geographically, it’s a small population compared to mainland China,” Cyr said.
 “But it’s an enormous high tech center, it’s an enormous financial center.
 A tremendous amount of capital that China needs for its industrial modernization is going through or is facilitated by Taiwan firms.
 And it shows just how important Taiwan is today economically.”

-To become president, Gou would have to first win a primary in the Kouintang party, which Cyr said has history with the Republican Party in the U.S.
+To become president, Gou would have to first win a primary in the Kuomintang Party, which Cyr said has history with the Republican Party in the U.S.

 “The leaders of that party fled to Taiwan along with what was left of the nationalist Chinese army in 1949 when the communists took over the mainland,” Cyr said.
-“Ironically (the Kouintang party) tend to have good relations with mainland China.
+“Ironically (the Kuomintang Party) tend to have good relations with mainland China.
 They don’t, in any way, advocate or emphasize independence from Beijing.”

 Gou has visited Racine County twice, once for the Foxconn groundbreaking ceremony in 2018 with President Donald Trump and in 2017 to officially sign the agreement with then Gov. Scott Walker.